-- Once you access the Admin Panel via email link you will be able to view the names of all students who chose your class.
+- Once you access the Admin Panel via online link (which will be sent to you via email) you will be able to view the names of all students who chose your class.
 You will also see whether students placed your course as their first or second choice, and which other course they have chosen if applicable.
-If you have a lot of applicants it may be helpful to consider which course the students would prefer. - An update to the Admin Panel will allow you to view immediately whether students are available to attend lecture, discussion, or lab sections for your course. - If students decide they would like to be a UTIN after the application deadline they should still complete an application form.
+If you have a lot of applicants it may be helpful to consider which course the students would prefer. - The Admin Panel will allow you to view immediately whether students are available to attend lecture, discussion, or lab sections for your course and what their preferred time slots are. - If students decide they would like to be a UTIN after the application deadline they should still complete an application form.
 Once they have done this, they will appear in your application list regardless of whether the choice phase has moved on to second choice courses.
 Use the link provided initially to re-access your applicant list and choose any late applicants you require.